crempp/js86emu/docs/x86/addressing.md

 MOV (0F20, 0F22)).

 ### D
-The reg field of the ModR/M byte selects a debug register (for example, MOV (0F21,0F23)).
+The reg field of the ModR/M byte selects a logState register (for example, MOV (0F21,0F23)).

 ### E